-However, according to a recent report from the University of Texas Rio Grande Valley's Business and Tourism Research Center, the number of Winter Texans has declined in recent years.
+However, according to a prior report from the University of Texas Rio Grande Valley's Business and Tourism Research Center, the number of Winter Texans have declined in recent years.
 The report states that Winter Texans spent \$710 million in 2013 down from \$800 in 2009-2010 a decrease in spending of more than 11-percent.
 A number of factors have been cited as the reasons for the decrease in Winter Texans chief amongst them is poor health and border violence.

-The SPI economy will benefit from a stronger U.S. economy, strengthening of the oil and gas sector and the stabilization of the peso and the easing of problems in the construction sector.
-Mexico's business climate has improved significantly as a result of important structural reforms, including reforms that address environmental problems and foreign investment in the energy sector.
+The SPI economy will benefit from a stronger U.S. economy, strengthening of the oil and gas sector, stabilization of the peso and the easing of problems in the construction sector.
+The RGV's business climate has improved significantly as a result of important structural reforms, including reforms that address environmental problems and foreign investment in the energy sector.
 Consequently, both domestic and international investments are picking up, and manufacturing activity is gradually accelerating, supporting a robust job market, boosting household incomes and consumption growth.
-Mexico's real GDP grew by 1.1% in the first quarter of 2018, and is projected to grow in excess of 2.1 to 2.6% in both 2018 and 2019.
-In 2014 South Padre Island's visitor spending grew at 5 percent a faster rate than the other destinations (-3.6 percent in Port Aransas, 3.4 percent in Galveston, and 4.7 percent in Texas).
-The five years of data gathered shows that South Padre Island experienced a relatively stable and constant growth over the last five year period.

 Starting in September, the combination of fresh air, deep blue sky, fishing, butterfly and bird migration and the emerald-blue ocean makes the Island a must-see destination for visitors.
-The winter in SPI is mild, a season for indoor activities and outdoor recreation.
+The winter's in SPI are mild and attract seasonal residents who participate in indoor activities and utilize the outdoor recreational opportunities while here.
 Our Winter Texans arrive in November and are looking for recreational opportunities such as wind surfing, Pickleball, fishing and kayaking.
 They enjoy our eco-tourism centers such as the SPI Birding and Nature Center, Sea Turtle, Inc. and the Native Plant Center.